Home (contents) → Miscellaneous → Miscellaneous photos, home 2

 Experts tell me that this altocumulus castellanus is caused by high level atmospheric instability not caused by surface heating.

 Emily in North Carolina sent me a grey lop-eared bunny, made by Living Nature (UK).
 She (Emily insists it is a she, although I struggle with the concept of these furry animals having a gender) comes complete with a tiny booklet on its natural history and feeding instructions.
 (I hope what is on that plate is not too far off.)
 Big Bunny sat on Eva’s lap and the two are inseparable.

 I saw the light brown and white bunny in a bin of reduced items at Waitrose (the only supermarket within walking distance of me) and so Eva’s older sister Meotzi now also has a bunny in her lap.

 The darker bunny is a volcano rabbit, so named because they live only on the slopes of volcanoes.
 It is made by Steiff (Germany) and belongs to Lina the maid.

 When the bunnies had their fill, I finished off this plate of food for lunch.

-This topic continues in Miscellaneous photos, on the hill.
+This topic continues in Miscellaneous photos, home 3.